 Women, gender minorities and mixed gender groups can apply once per calendar year to Women Make Music.
 Those applicants are therefore able to apply once per calendar year to each scheme.

 For example, if you apply unsuccessfully to Women Make Music in February, you may apply to The Open Fund for Music Creators in June or October but will have to wait until the next calendar year before reapplying to Women Make Music.
 It is not possible to apply to Women Make Music AND The Open Fund for Music Creators in the same deadline and we will simply reject your applications.

 No music creator can receive 2 grants in one calendar year through The Open Fund/Women Make Music, and we prefer for applicants to wait until their funded project is complete before reapplying.

 Furthermore, Women Make Music grantees cannot reapply to Women Make Music and must instead apply to The Open Fund for Music Creators for suitable projects- something that is actively encouraged.

 Please note we may prioritise new applicants and new grantees due to high demand and strategic priorities.
 Grantees must make a strong case for repeated support and cannot be funded for the same project.

 Those unable to apply to The Open Fund include:

 - Those not based in the UK

-- Those previously in receipt of ‘Next Level’ scheme support, including the Momentum Fund, The Writer Producer Fund and The Composers’ Fund cannot apply to The Open Fund or Women Make Music
+- Those previously in receipt of The Momentum Fund or The Writer Producer Fund cannot apply to The Open Fund or Women Make Music